Vivojay/mariana-music-player/Future Ideas and Issues to Address.md

 ```
+Easter Eggs (Fun stuff)
-Make into an executable release
+Make into an executable release -> Host on GitHub
 COLOUR OUTPUT
 IMPLEMENT QUEUE PLAYING
+Currently beta features are switched on by default and cannot be opted out of; Change this...

+MIGRATE ENTIRELY TO python-vlc FOR PLAYING SONGS OF ANY KIND(CODEC)...

 MAKE THE STEP-BY-STEP WIZARD FOR INITIAL SETUP A BREEZE...
+(Already kinda is...?)
+    ASK 3 QUESTIONS                         ???
+(Do we really need it?)
+    TELL 3 THINGS                           ???
+(Do we really need it?)
-    ASK IF YOU WANT TO START APP NOW...
+    ASK IF YOU WANT TO START APP NOW...     ???
+(Do we really need it?)

 Save all recursive file paths from all lib dirs in a libpaths files for quick reload
 Mark unplayable/corrupt song files and exclude them from libpaths